01 of 08

-Most house cats are simply considered to be domestic short haired, domestic medium-haired, or domestic long haired cats and are in fact are not pure breeds.
-But that doesn’t mean you’ll never come across a pure bred cat or that your cat can’t be a pure breed.
+Most house cats are simply considered to be domestic short-haired, domestic medium-haired, or domestic long-haired cats and are not pure breeds.
+But that doesn’t mean you’ll never come across a purebred cat or that your cat can’t be a pure breed.

 A purebred is defined by The Cat Fanciers Glossary as "a cat whose ancestors are all of the same breed, or whose ancestry includes crossbreeding that is allowed in the breed standard.
 For example, a purebred Bombay may also have Burmese cats in its background."
 Generally, a cat's pedigree must be certified by the cat breed registry before it can rightfully be called a purebred.

 The American shorthair cat breed was originally called the domestic shorthair breed, but the name was changed to avoid confusion among cats with an unknown history, among other reasons.
 Lacking the necessary pedigree, a domestic short hair cat cannot simply be referred to as an American shorthair cat, despite looking like one, unless the breeding history is known.Continue to 3 of 8 below.

 Domestic cats are rich in history, and there is no one-size-fits-all description of them.
 Domestic cats can be large, small, fat, or thin depending on their genetics, diet and the care they receive.
 Their colors and coat patterns are numerous and include black, white, gray, orange and all the shades in between.
 Coat patterns include tabby, calico, tortoiseshell, and tuxedo, to name a few.